OpenDSA/OpenDSA/RST/source/Development/GraphIntro.rst

 storing a pointer to the linked list of edges for Vertex :math:`v_i`.
 This linked list represents the edges by the vertices that are adjacent to Vertex :math:`v_i`.
-The adjacency list is therefore a generalization of the "list of children" representation for trees described in Module :numref:`<GenTreeImplement>`.

    **Example:** The entry for Vertex 0 in Figure :num:`Figure
    #GraphRep` (c) stores 1 and 4 because there are two edges in the